r8vnhill/keen/docs/keen-core/keen-core/cl.ravenhill.keen.repr/-representation-factory/invoke.md

 Asynchronously creates a representation of the predefined size.

 The `invoke` function is the primary method for generating representations.
 It is a `suspend` function, allowing for non-blocking execution, which is particularly useful in environments like Kotlin/JS or when dealing with large-scale, computationally intensive tasks.
-The function uses a `Random` instance to introduce variability into the creation process.

 #### Return